dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 There are two types of reference assembly projects:

-1. Libraries that are contain APIs in netstandard2.0
+1. Libraries that contain APIs in netstandard2.0
  - `TargetFrameworks` should contain non-netstandard2.0 TargetFrameworks for the platforms they support.
  - Should use a relative path `<ProjectReference>` to the dependencies it has.
-Those dependencies should only be libraries with similar Target Frameworks and be part of netstandard2.0.
+Those dependencies should only be libraries with similar target frameworks and be part of netstandard2.0.
-<BR/>//**CONSIDER**: just using Reference with a custom task to pull from TP or turn to ProjectReference
 2. Libraries that are built on top of netstandard2.0
  - `TargetFrameworks` should contain only netstandard2.0 configurations.
  - Should contain `<Reference Include='netstandard'>`